-The Can-Spam Act requires you to offer an opt-out link to future emails in every email you send.
+Above all else, you must comply with the CAN-SPAM Act.
+The CAN-SPAM Act requires you to offer an opt-out link to future emails in every email you send.
 In addition, there are seven other requirements that must be met.
-These requirements can be seen below:
+These requirements are listed below:

 - You cannot use false or misleading header information.

 - You are not allowed to use deceptive subject lines.

 - If your email is an advertisement, then the email must make it clear that the email is indeed an advertisement.

 - You must tell the email recipients where you are located.

 - You must present a clear opt-out link in every email message you send.